 - Fast performing: Windows laptops are surely powerful, but they need a lot more power to match the performance of a similarly priced Chromebook.
 These lightweight Chrome OS-based computers can be mind-blowingly powerful and can work efficiently.
 The credit goes to a simple operating system and capable internals.

 - A Cheaper price tag: Generally, Chromebooks are more affordable portable computers than Windows laptops with similar specs.
 This worked in favor of Chromebooks.
 Also helped students or education societies adopt them.
 This gave Chromebooks a great market value and helped to become a significant contender.
 Premium Chromebooks are also available, and they can cost quite a bit.
 But those devices aren’t for everyone.

-No matter the advantages of using a Chromebooks, the device is just useless for specific tasks.
+No matter the advantages of using a Chromebook, the device is useless for specific tasks.
 So, here are a few examples of such use cases.

 - Not for gaming: Using a Chromebook has its advantages, but gaming is not one of them.
 Sure, Chromebooks have Android app support; it makes mobile gaming an option, and there are also browser games.
-But if you are looking to play demanding PC games like Call of Duty or Battlefield, Chromebooks are out of their depth.
+But Chromebooks are out of their depth if you want to play demanding PC games like Call of Duty or Battlefield.
 Cloud gaming is an option for Chromebook users, but the options are still pretty limited, especially after Google shut down Stadia.

 - Not the performance powerhouse: Chromebooks are comparable to low-end budget-friendly portable computers.
 So, they are not the performance powerhouse you expect them to be.
 They can’t handle 300 browser tabs or other demanding tasks.
 More powerful options indeed exist.
 If you want something to run powerful Android and Linux applications, you can go for something like the Pixelbook Go or the Samsung Galaxy Chromebook 2.